AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-eds.md

 1. Open the Experience Manager Guides boilerplate template repository [`aem-guides-boilerplate`](https://github.com/adobe/aem-guides-boilerplate).
     ![](assets/eds-boilerplate-template.png){align="left"}

 2. Create a new repository using this template.
 Learn about [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
-Ensure that the repository visibility is set to *Public* so it can be accessed by Franklin services.
+Ensure that the repository visibility is set to *Public* so it can be accessed by Edge Delivery Services.

      ![](assets/eds-create-new-repo.png){align="left"}